-A grocery eCommerce company that invests in big data and analytics platforms can ensure to become more insight-driven and hyper-focused to monitor and predict fluctuations in product demand, thereby optimizing inventory across a multiple channel environment.
+A grocery eCommerce platform that invests in big data and analytics platforms can ensure to become more insight-driven and hyper-focused to monitor and predict fluctuations in product demand, thereby optimizing inventory across a multiple channel environment.
 As the Corona crisis puts more pressure on the supply chain, it’s imperative for E-Grocers to calibrate their supply chain capabilities to be prepared for demand planning in real-time and in the future.

 In order to safeguard against the increasing strain of the pandemic, real-time supply chain management is crucial to build resilience against further disruptions.
 By using digital tools that allow to identify logistics capacity, manufacturing, demand planning, and operational viability, real-time visibility of the supply chain is enabled, ensuring better service, and sufficient flexibility.

 By developing customer-based communication that responds directly to their needs and is tailored to inculcate a sense of compassion and camaraderie, responsible e-grocers are recognized and differentiated.
 In this humanitarian crisis, it’s crucial to approach your customers with empathy and help them navigate the stressful times through genuine, engaging, and meaningful content.